Nazarii-Lutsiv/CClient/README.md

-# CClient REST
+# CClient MQ

 CClient is a chat client with simple UI, that can send and receive messages of a certain type (texts or files) from the server.
-In this case for sending and receiving message used REST.
+In this case for sending and receiving message used Message Queue API.

 ## Running the program